andreariba/games-ai/README.md

 3. Nicely written implementation of AlphaZero for the Connect 2 game from Josh Varty, instructive and easy to follow https://github.com/JoshVarty/AlphaZeroSimple

+4. The original Nature's paper from AlphaZero to get into some of the details about the structure of the network and the parameters for the training, https://www.nature.com/articles/nature24270.